 Ellen has worked full time in general veterinary medicine for 20 years.
 Her passion to spend her career life in the veterinary industry started at the age of 12 when she worked in veterinary practices in the kennels and on horse farms.
 Ellen worked as a veterinary technician and moved into a practice management position.
-She brings 21 years of experience to Cancer Veterinary Centers in her role of the Practice Manager.
+She brings 21 years of experience to Cancer Veterinary Centers in her role of the Financial Manager.
 Her extensive veterinary knowledge and ability to manage a team of employees with harmony is a strength for Ellen.
-There is no such thing as a “typical” day for Ellen and her easy-going personality lends itself well to keeping each department running smoothly each day.
 There is not an area of the practice she cannot assist with at any given time.

-When she isn’t managing the practice, Ellen is managing her own time enjoying it with her 7-year-old son and their pets that consist of a Yorkie, 1 adult cat, 2 kittens, and a macaw.
-She enjoys being physically active by going to the gym, weight lifting, playing pickle ball and tennis.
+In her private time, you will find Ellen enjoying time with her 8-year old son and their pets that consist of 2 dogs, Darcy a golden mix and Lennie a Yorkie, 2 cats and a macaw.
+She enjoys being physically active by going to the gym, weightlifting, playing pickle ball and tennis.
 For relaxation, she likes to go boating and having brunch with friends.

 Human Resources Administrator

 Jennifer (Jen) was born in St. Petersburg, Florida but raised in Sonoma County, California.
-She raised her family in Tallmadge, Ohio before she just relocated back to Florida to be closer to her family in North Fort Myers in June 2018.
+She raised her family in Tallmadge, Ohio and recently returned to recently to Florida to be closer to her family in North Fort Myers in June of 2018.

 Marketing Outreach Coordinator